All Episodes

 What's going on?

-And uh I just wanted to say with all that President Trump has gone through his family and administration and what is being said now with uh Elon Musk.
+And I just wanted to say with all that President Trump has gone through his family and his administration and what is being said now with Elon Musk, you know, if the Republican Party had some gumption about him, I think it would clear the field.

-This man has definitely been in his family and st in administration has gone through a lot.
+This man has definitely been in his family and administration, has gone through a lot.

-Clear the fear, and he should be the Republican standard bearer.
+Clear the field, and he should be the Republican standard bearer.

 I know what they talked about in the midterm.

-But I just say this should clear the CEO and stand up and rally behind President Trump.
+But I just think this should clear the field and stand up and rally behind President Trump.

 A lot of people don't think so.

-I think uh President Trump would be good for America and America.
+I think President Trump would be good for America and America.

 We should move back to border security, back to energy independence, back to a whole lot of things that President Trump had his country going forward in the right direction.

-You know, look, I I understand why you're saying that, especially now having learned from Elon Musk the the af the extent to which election interference took place, suppressing of information took place, that Twitter was the the propaganda arm of the Democratic Party, that the media mob were complicit the whole time with holding information.
+You know, look, I understand why you're saying that, especially now having learned from Elon Musk The extent to which election interference took place, suppressing of information took place, that Twitter was the propaganda arm of the Democratic Party, that the media mob were complicit the whole time withholding information.

-you know, we we now are learning that the FBI put their thumb on the scales and were meeting weekly with big tech companies, uh, warning them that in fact uh there might be a hack and a dump, a some foreign nation be on the lookout for it, it may even involve Hunter Biden, etc.
+You know, we now are learning that the FBI put their thumb on the scales and we're meeting weekly with big tech companies, warning them that, in fact, there might be a hack and a dump, some foreign nation be on the lookout for it.

 That's them putting the thumb on the scales of an election.

-And we we've had studies that show that if if the American people knew about Hunter Biden's laptop and the implication of Joe and all of this, that it very likely would have changed the outcome of the election.
+And we've had studies that show that if the American people knew about Hunter Biden's laptop and the implication of Joe in all of this, that it very likely would have changed the outcome of the election.

 But this is two presidential elections in a row that the FBI has done this.

-Here's your problem, though, and that is that there are a lot of Republicans that don't want them to run.
+Here's your problem, though, and that is that there are a lot of Republicans that don't want him to run.

-Uh, do I think that um there are going to be a lot of Republicans that get in and run for president in 2024?
+Do I think that there are going to be a lot of Republicans that get in and run for president in 2024?

-I think probably the number's going to be higher than you think.
+I think probably the number is going to be higher than you think.

 That's my best guess.